ViscousTests/website/content/docs/health-and-longevity/sleep.md

 ### Food

-Eating more that ~1/3 of my daily calories, especially from fatty foods, in the 5-6 hours before sleeping will often lead to me getting overheated and sweaty after being asleep for a couple hours.
+Eating more that ~1/3 of my daily calories, especially from high protein foods like nuts/nut butters, in the 5-6 hours before sleeping will often lead to me getting overheated and sweaty after being asleep for a couple hours.
 This is especially true if it's otherwise cold in the room where I'm sleeping and I need to tuck myself in more tightly to my blankets.

-Eating a big (fatty) breakfast and either an early dinner (like 4pm) or no dinner helps with this.
+Eating protein at other parts of the day and either an early dinner (like 4pm) or no dinner helps with this.

 Caffeine definitely does not help me sleep :).